 Spring Seasonal Pet Care Tip: Toxic Foods for Pets

-At The Veterinary Surgery, we don’t want to treat pets when they’re ill; we want to prevent them from becoming ill.
+At The Veterinary Surgery, we don’t want to treat pets when they’re ill; we want to prevent illness before it ever happens.
 Throughout the year, we provide seasonal tips for pet owners to help keep their companions safe and happy.
 This month, we’re highlighting food and beverage toxicity.